Leo3418/leo3418.github.io/collections/_gta-online-guides/en/purchases/apartment-locations.md

 All original Heist Missions will begin from the Apartment where you start it.
-The Missions do not vary according to the Apartment's location: no matter where you start a Heist Mission, it will always ask you to go to the same place and complete the same set of objectives (unless the objective is to deliver something back to your home).
+The Missions do not vary according to the Apartment's location: no matter where you start a Heist Mission, it will always ask you to go to the same place and complete the same set of objectives (unless an objective is to deliver something back to your home).

 Starting a Heist from the Apartment closest to the place you need to visit for